 The City of Las Vegas follows its Citizen Participation Plan to provide all citizens the opportunity to participate in the planning, implementation, and assessment of the CDBG, ESG, HOPWA, and HOME programs.
-This process is led by the Community Development Recommending Board (CDRB) which is appointed by City Council to obtain input from citizens in their respective wards.
-It is a committee of up to thirteen (13) members who review the applications, attend presentations the applicants, and discuss recommendations for funding.
+This process is led by the Community Development Recommending Board (CDRB) which is appointed by the City Council to obtain input from citizens in their respective wards.
+It is a committee of up to thirteen (13) members who review the applications, attend presentations the applicants and discuss recommendations for funding.

 The grant selection process differed this year as the CDRB was installed to evaluate whether second-year funding would be granted to those agencies that applied and that were awarded a two-year grant in 2018.
-In addition to the participation of the CDRB, the evaluation and deliberation meeting agenda was advertised in accordance with Open Meeting Law and posted in various locations around the city and on the City of Las Vegas' website beginning on Tuesday, March 19, 2019 for the Tuesday, March 26, 2019 meeting.
-Additionally, the meeting was conducted in accordance with Open Meeting Law and had two designated agenda items for Public Comment and was broadcasted live on YouTube for the entirety of the proceedings.
+In addition to the participation of the CDRB, the evaluation and deliberation meeting agenda was advertised in accordance with Open Meeting Law and posted in various locations around the city and on the City of Las Vegas' website beginning on Tuesday, March 19, 2019, for the Tuesday, March 26, 2019 meeting.
 Agencies that did not meet their established performance measures were invited to address the CDRB and provide reasons for their performance.
 The meeting was open to all agencies and to all interested parties and was conducted in two adjoining handicapped accessible rooms in Las Vegas City Hall.
+Additionally, City Council voted to approve the CDRB recommendations in an open meeting held on May 15, 2019, which allowed for citizen participation.

-On Monday, April 8, 2019, the City publicized the availability of the 2019-2020 Action Plan in the Las Vegas Review Journal media outlet for comment.
+On Monday, April 8, 2019, the City publicized the availability of the 2019-2020 Action Plan in the Las Vegas Review-Journal media outlet for comment.
 It included how the public could access the Action Plan.
 In addition, the City uploaded a copy on its website, provided hard copies upon request, and invited the public to submit their written comments to the Office of Community Services.
 The Public Review and Comment period ended Tuesday, May 14, 2019.
-The City held a subsequent public hearing at the June 5, 2020 City Council meeting.
+The City held a subsequent public hearing at the June 5, 2020, City Council meeting.